-A popular syndicated television and radio personality recently related a conversation that he had with a well-known billionaire philanthropist.
+A popular syndicated television and radio personality once related a conversation that he had with a well-known billionaire philanthropist.
 As they walked over the expansive estate of the wealthy man, the interviewer asked a profound question: “How much is enough?”
-This person of great wealth made the point that if one does not know “how much” they want to earn or accomplish, then they should know…that they never have “enough.”
+This person of great wealth made the point that if one does not know “how much” they want to earn or accomplish, then they should know that they can never have “enough.”

 The quest for wealth can be a cruel and demanding master.
-Certainly, as human beings with physical needs, we have our part to play.
-Yet the emphasis that we place on earning money and accumulating wealth has a lot to do with our sense of contentment and fulfilment.
+Certainly, as human beings with physical needs, we must engage in gainful employment.
+Yet the emphasis that gets placed on earning money and accumulating wealth has a lot to do with people’s sense of contentment and fulfillment.
 Our Heavenly Father recognizes this, and the Bible contains His instruction on the subject.
-For example, Solomon, who was blessed with incredible wealth, recorded these words.
-“Do not overwork to be rich; because of your own understanding, cease!”
+For example, King Solomon of Israel, who was blessed with incredible wealth, wrote, “Do not overwork to be rich; because of your own understanding, cease!”
 (Proverbs 23:4).
 He further added, “A faithful man will abound with blessings, but he who hastens to be rich will not go unpunished” (Proverbs 28:20).

-Obviously acquiring wealth is not wrong, but our attitude toward it can be a problem.
-Often, we tend to evaluate people based on their physical trappings, such as their house, car, clothing, etc. Jesus clearly warned against a judgmental attitude.
+Obviously, acquiring wealth honestly and diligently is not wrong, but our attitude toward it can be a problem.
+Often, we tend to evaluate people based on their physical trappings, such as their houses, cars, and clothing.
+Jesus Christ clearly warned against a judgmental attitude.
 “And He said to them, ‘Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses’” (Luke 12:15).

-Wise King Solomon concluded the Book of Ecclesiastes with this profound statement: “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man” (Ecclesiastes 12:13, KJV).
+Wise King Solomon concluded the Book of Ecclesiastes with this profound statement: “Let us hear the conclusion of the whole matter: Fear God and keep his commandments: for this is the whole duty of man” (Ecclesiastes 12:13, King James Version).

 How much is enough?
 You will have to determine that for yourself, and it will be different for each person.
 However, if you are seeking first the Kingdom of God and His righteousness, it will come into sharp focus and help you find the balance in your life that can be notoriously elusive.